Accelero/MLDeploy/README.md

 5. Open web browser at [localhost:8888](http://localhost:8888/)

-6. Navigate to Dashboards &rarr; MLOverview
+6. Navigate to "Dashboards &rarr; MLOverview"

 7. Set query time frame and update rate in the top right corner